-Google’s latest update to Android 7.0 Nougat has finally been released and is rolling out now to select Nexus smartphones and tablets.
+Google’s latest update to Android 7.1.1 Nougat has finally been released and is rolling out now to select Nexus smartphones and tablets, and the Pixel.
 Those who’d rather not wait, are also installing it manually.
-While many jumped at the chance to install it right away, myself included, there are also some reasons to avoid Android 7.0 Nougat at least for the first little while.
+While many jumped at the chance to install it right away, myself included, there are also some reasons to avoid Android 7.1.1 Nougat at least for the first little while.
 Read on for more details.

 No one expected Google to unleash Android N so early.
 In fact, last year Android M debuted at the end of May and wasn’t released until October.
 Google delivered much quicker in 2016.
-So fast actually, that some devices had yet to see Android 6.0 Marshmallow when Android N made its debut.
+So fast actually, that we’re already on Android 7.1.1 faster than the first update in 2015.

 Users will love everything that Nougat has to offer.
 From multi-window support to run two apps at once, improved battery life with Doze, revamped and bundled notifications, a smarter settings menu, Android instant apps and more detailed in our link above.
-It’s a tempting offer, but here’s what you should know first.
+With 7.1.1 we received app shortcuts, more gestures, emojis, and other things It’s a tempting offer, but here’s what you should know first.

-Below we take a look at multiple reasons users should accept and install the new Android 7.0 Nougat release, and a couple reasons why some may want to give it time and wait for at least one quick bug fixing update first.
+Below we take a look at multiple reasons users should accept and install the new Android 7.1.1 Nougat release, and a couple reasons why some may want to give it time and wait before jumping in head first.